 Why Do My AirPods Keep Disconnecting?
 10 Easy Fixes

-Apple is supposed to be at the forefront of easy-to-use technology.
-That’s why we’re willing to pay that extra money Apple demands compared to the competition, so it can be frustrating when things don’t work how they’re supposed to.
-So, if you’ve been asking yourself, “Why do my AirPods keep disconnecting?”
-Read on to learn why it’s happening and how to fix it.
+Since Apple is at the forefront of easy-to-use technology, many people are willing to pay that extra money.
+That’s why it can be frustrating when things don’t work how they’re supposed to.
+Wondering, “Why do my AirPods keep disconnecting?”
+Read on to learn why it’s happening – and how to fix it.

 Solved: Why Do My AirPods Keep Disconnecting?

-Here are the possible causes of your AirPods intermittently disconnecting and how to resolve the issue:
+Here are the possible causes of your AirPods disconnecting and how to resolve the issue:

-AirPods performance is significantly impacted by their battery life since they are wireless, which could be why if your AirPod pros keep disconnecting.
-Unfortunately, the low battery may make your AirPods stop working with your devices.
+Since they’re wireless, AirPod performance is significantly impacted by their battery life.
+This could answer why your AirPod pros keep disconnecting.
 Before attempting other fixes, ensure your AirPods have enough battery life to rule out this possible reason.

 Attempt to keep the battery of your AirPods between 20% and 80% and check if the disconnects continue.
-Here’s how to check the battery life of your AirPods on an iOS device:
+To check the battery life of your AirPods on an iOS device:

 1. Open the lid of the AirPods’ case while holding them closer to the device.